-Immersive media technologies, like virtual reality (VR) and 360° video, have rapidly grown in popularity due to the availability of consumer-level head-mounted displays (HMDs).
-This influences not only the entertainment sector, but also other key sectors of society, like education, arts and culture [1] especially during the times of the COVID-19 pandemic [2] when people are less able to travel.
+Immersive media technologies, like Virtual Reality (VR) and 360° video have rapidly grown in popularity due to the availability of consumer level head mounted displays (HMD).
+This influences not only in the entertainment sector, but also in other key sectors of society, like education, arts and culture [1] especially during the times of the COVID-19 pandemic [2] when people are less able to travel.
 In this context, 360° videos have become a simple and cheap, yet effective and hyper-realistic, medium to provide VR experiences.
-Due to this potential, the scientific community and industry have devoted significant resources to developing new solutions in terms of many relevant aspects, like authoring and playback hardware and media players.
-This has led to increased demand for the production and consumption of